Home » Becoming a Realtor

 Dear Phyllis,

-I have been enjoying your real estate question and answers for years.
-You seem to have such a vast knowledge of all aspects of real estate, does that just come from experience?
+I have been enjoying your real estate questions and answers for years.
+You seem to have such a vast knowledge of all aspects of real estate; does that just come from experience?
 Or did you have special training?
-Now that my children are grown I am considering going to school and obtaining my real estate license.
+Now that my children are grown, I am considering going to school and obtaining my real estate license.
 What can you share about becoming a Realtor?
+Cindy

 Dear Cindy,

 Thank you!
-Prior to selling real estate I was a mortgage banker.
+Before selling real estate, I was a mortgage banker.
 I held a variety of different positions.
 My experience as a loan underwriter included an in-depth analysis of the appraisal process.
 This knowledge has greatly helped me when appraisals come in lower than the selling price of my listings.
-I have the skillset needed to rebut low appraisals.
+I have the skill set needed to rebut low appraisals.

-When I first became a Realtor I attended numerous seminars and conventions.
-I highly recommend obtaining as much knowledge as possible.
-Not all seminars are valuable and if you find one that is just a sales pitch and of no value to you, don’t be embarrassed to walk out.
+When I first became a Realtor, I attended numerous seminars and conventions.
+I highly recommend gaining as much knowledge as possible.
+However, not every seminar provides value.
+If you attend one that turns out to be little more than a sales pitch, don’t hesitate to leave and spend your time elsewhere.

 Leave a Reply